yoshida-lab/XenonPy/docs/source/tutorial/3-visualization.rst

 Visualization
 =============

-Descriptors on a set of given materials could be displayed as a heatmap.
+Descriptors on a set of given materials could be displayed as a heatmap, which helps you to understand the descriptor-property relationships.
-By using this plotting, the descriptor-property relationships can be understand.
-This tutorial will show how to draw a heatmap.
+This tutorial will show you how to draw a heatmap.

 ------------------
 Descriptor heatmap
 ------------------

-We will use ``Composition`` descriptors and property ``density`` to demonstrate heatmap drawing step-by-step.
+We will use ``Composition`` and ``density`` as the descriptors and target property, respectively, for a step-by-step demonstration of how to draw a heatmap.

 1. calculate descriptors